-To sign-up, download Melodics and follow the instructions in-app.
+To sign-up, download Melodics for free and follow the instructions in the app to create your account.

 You can pay with a Visa or MasterCard credit/debit card, or via PayPal.